Multi-Annual National Control Plan

 - Department of Agriculture, Environment and Rural Affairs in Northern Ireland

-Development of the plan
+Development and review of the plan